 c.
 Endorsements and guarantees

-On December 31, 2023, the board of directors approved the credit of bank loans, which were guaranteed by the Company.
-The endorsement guarantee amount was \$5,000 thousand, with Chi, Ping-Hsin as the guarantor.
+As of December 31, 2024 and 2023, the board of directors approved the credit of bank loans, which were guaranteed by the Company.
+The endorsement guarantee amount were \$5,000 thousand, with Chi, Ping-Hsin as the guarantor.